 Workforce Development at Jackson State Community College provides non-credit education in our 14-county service area.
 The office is located on the first floor of the McWherter Building and is open from 8:00 a.m. to 4:30 p.m.
 Monday through Friday.
-The Division can be contacted by phone at (731) 425-2646 or visit our web-site.
+The Division can be contacted by phone at (731) 425-8826 or visit our website jscc.edu/workforce.

-Programs offered through Workforce Development enable growth in professional, vocational, cultural, and personal enrichment areas.
+Programs offered through Workforce Development enable growth in professional, vocational, and personal enrichment areas.
 Participants may earn Continuing Education Units (CEUs) in classes for non-credit.